project-89/argOS/designDocsBackup/core/component-system.md

-# Component System in TinySim
+# Component System in ArgOS

-The component system is where TinySim really shines in terms of both performance and flexibility.
+The component system is where ArgOS really shines in terms of both performance and flexibility.
 While many ECS implementations treat components as simple data bags, we've created a sophisticated component system that enables complex behaviors while maintaining the performance benefits of data-oriented design.

 ## Core Component Philosophy

-Think of components in TinySim not as properties of objects, but as aspects of existence.
+Think of components in ArgOS not as properties of objects, but as aspects of existence.
 In the real world, an object doesn't "have" a position - it exists at a position.
 It doesn't "have" a velocity - it is in motion.
 This philosophical shift helps us design more efficient and logical component structures.

 When we model components this way, we naturally arrive at a Structure of Arrays (SoA) design rather than an Array of Structures (AoS).
 This isn't just a technical detail - it fundamentally changes how we think about and process data in our simulation.